The Rakamonie EP

-The Rakamonie EP is an EP by Swedish pop singer Robyn.
+The Rakamonie EP is an EP by the Swedish pop singer Robyn.
 It was released by Konichiwa Records on 26 November 2006 in Europe prior to the United Kingdom release of her fourth album Robyn (2007).
-It was released in the United States with a slightly altered track list, which includes an acoustic version of the #1 UK single "With Every Heartbeat".
-It was Robyn's first domestic release in United States in over ten years.
+It was released in the United States with a slightly altered track list, which includes an acoustic version of the number 1 UK single "With Every Heartbeat".